 Indicator 3.9 Choose one response in the response matrix and clarify with comments whenever necessary Statistical discrep- 0 .25 .50 .75 1 ancies and other potential indicators or problems in sta- tistical outputs are investigated.
-There are no sys- tematic processes (check demographic data; check previ- ous years) in place for monitoring errors and omissions.
-There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors and omissions but There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors and omissions but There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors and omissions but There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors and omissions and they are rarely used. they are not applied consistently. results are not made public. the results are made public.
+There are no sys- tematic processes (check demographic data; check previ- ous years) in place for monitoring errors There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors There are systemat- ic processes (check demographic data; check previous years) in place for monitoring errors and omissions. and omissions but they are rarely used. and omissions but they are not applied and omissions but results are not and omissions and the results are consistently. made public. made public.